ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * iv - the 16 byte AES initialization vector, base64(rsa_encrypt(`<remote-public-key>`, `<16-byte-aes-iv>`))
   * hmacIntegrityKey - the initial secret key input string, base64(rsa_encrypt(`<remote-public-key>`, `<integrity-passphrase>`))

-For the mandatory "aes-cfb-32-16-16-sha1-md5" algorithm and encoded with a "passphrase", the following can be used to encode/decode the input information:
+For the mandatory "aes-cfb-32-16-16-sha1-md5" algorithm and encoded with a "passphrase" (alternatively "agreement" is used which is converted into a passphrase), the following can be used to encode/decode the input information:

   * secret - the 32 byte AES key, hex(`<salt>`) + ":" + base64(encrypt(`<32-byte-aes-key>`)), where key = hmac(`<external-passphrase>`, "keying:" + `<nonce>`), iv = `<salt>`
   * iv - the 16 byte AES initialization vector, hex(`<salt>`) + ":" + base64(encrypt(`<16-byte-aes-iv>`)), where key = hmac(`<external-passphrase>`, "keying:" + `<nonce>`), iv = `<salt>`